 6. Pioneer House

 Vintage of the honky tonk variety!
-Boots, fringe, and belt buckles to make Hank Williams green with envy, art, and letterpress epheera (hand made in the on-site studio) are to be found at this western-themed shop downtown.
+Boots, fringe, and belt buckles to make Hank Williams green with envy, art, and letterpress epheera (hand made in the on-site studio) are to be found at this western-themed shop in East Knoxville.
 Explore their curated artists work, gifts, turquoise jewelry, and more.

 RetrospectBack to Top of List